inlets/inlets.dev/blog/_posts/2021-07-07-inlets-fly-tutorial.md

   - [login to Fly](https://fly.io/docs/getting-started/login-to-fly/)
 - [Docker](https://docker.io) installed on your machine
 - The [inlets-pro](https://github.com/inlets/inlets-pro/releases) binary available on your machine
-- An [inlets PRO license](https://inlets.dev/pricing/) - monthly or annual subscriptions are available
+- An [inlets Pro license](https://inlets.dev/pricing/) - monthly or annual subscriptions are available

 ## Creating the Dockerfile

 Since applications on Fly need to be built into a Docker image, we'll need to create a Dockerfile.

-Fortunately inlets PRO is already released in a Docker image, so we just have to inherit from it and set some new command line arguments for the server.
+Fortunately inlets Pro is already released in a Docker image, so we just have to inherit from it and set some new command line arguments for the server.

 ``` Dockerfile
 FROM ghcr.io/inlets/inlets-pro:0.8.5